 Video: Painful menstruation.
 Women's diseases

 This article is for informational purposes only.
-If you find yourself with symptoms of any disease or feel unwell, see your doctor first!
-The tips in this resource can help you in emergencies when there is no way to contact qualified healthcare professionals.
+If you discover symptoms of any disease or feel unwell, consult a doctor first!
+The tips in this material can help you emergency situations when it is not possible to contact qualified medical personnel.

 Menstruation is a natural process, so women should not experience painful sensations.
-But often pain during menstruation occurs with such force that the ability to normal movement and life is lost.
-It is recommended to understand the causes of pain syndrome and take measures to eliminate pain in the abdomen and chest.
+But often pain during menstruation occurs with such force that the ability to move and function normally is lost.
+It is recommended to understand the causes of pain and take measures to eliminate pain in the abdomen and chest.

-If the situation with abdominal pain in women is clear (this physiological process is associated with the opening of the cervix, which means that discomfort will be felt), then with pain in the chest, panic arises.
-It is unclear when to sound the alarm, because a slight discomfort in the mammary glands is also felt during the period of premenstrual syndrome.
+If the situation with abdominal pain is clear for women (this physiological process associated with the dilation of the cervix, which means discomfort will be felt), then panic occurs with pain in the chest.
+It is not clear when to sound the alarm, because slight discomfort in the mammary glands is also felt during the period of premenstrual syndrome.
 It is recommended to pay attention to the chest:

-• in the event of severe pain on palpation of the mammary glands;
+• if severe pain occurs during palpation of the mammary glands;

 • excessive soreness of the nipples and areolas;